Energy efficiency for landlords

 The NRLA is campaigning for a fair and practical approach to implementing the new MEES.
 We understand the importance of improving energy efficiency in the private rented sector (PRS) but believe that the timeline, funding options, and clarity on the standards must be carefully considered to avoid overburdening landlords.
 We are calling for:

-Ensure access to funding - Landlords need clear and accessible funding options to help cover the cost of property upgrades.
-The affordability exemption, which reduces the required investment from £15,000 to £10,000, could help, but it is still a significant amount.
+• Ensure access to funding - Landlords need clear and accessible funding options to help cover the cost of property upgrades.
 The financial burden will be especially heavy in areas with lower property values, affecting both landlords and tenants.
-To avoid further strain, it’s crucial that funding options are available and accessible.
+To avoid further strain, it’s crucial that funding options are available to landlords.
+We have been campaining for a number of financial assistance to be made available including grant funding and tax breaks.

 Our Impact